Votes for Women (film)

 Votes for Women is a 1912 American silent melodrama film directed by Hal Reid.
 It was produced by Reliance Film Company in partnership with the National American Woman Suffrage Association and was written by suffragists Mary Ware Dennett, Harriet Laidlaw, and Frances Maule Bjorkman.
 The film starred Edgena De Lespine, and featured cameos by prominent suffragists, including Anna Howard Shaw, Jane Addams, and Inez Milholland, and incorporated documentary footage of a women's suffrage parade in New York City.
-It was named by historian Kevin Brownlow as “the first important suffrage film”.
+It was named by historian Kevin Brownlow as “the first important suffrage film.”

+The film was released just 20 days after the first suffrage movement-produced film, Suffrage and the Man, a romantic comedy centering on a young man who goes from being troubled by his fiancée's interest in women's rights to supportive of her empowerment.
+As reported by Motion Picture News in 1911, "the suffragettes in this city...[recently] decided that motion picture films should be made showing the suffrage cause in the best light" since "this was the best way in which thousands of people might be instructed who otherwise would never hear of the suffrage cause."

+Similarly to Suffrage and the Man, Votes for Women features an engaged couple, Senator Herman and Jane Wadsworth, in order to show that "woman suffrage and romance could coexist."